'I'm Popo': South Korea's Breakthrough AI Theatrical Feature

 Festival Circuit and Recognition

 "I'm Popo" is not South Korea's only AI theatrical release in May 2026.
-"Man in Hanbok," directed by Lee Sang-hoon and based on his best selling novel, also opens May 21.
-That film uses AI to reconstruct both Joseon court scenes and Renaissance Italy for a historical fantasy about the 1442 disappearance of scientist Jang Yeong-sil.
-It screened at the Busan International Film Festival in 2025 and won the grand prize at the second Korea Artificial Intelligence Cinema Festival.
-Both films are produced by Interconmedia Intl.
+"Man in Hanbok," directed by Lee Sang-hoon and based on his best selling novel, also opened May 21, using AI to reconstruct Joseon court scenes and Renaissance Italy for a historical fantasy.
+Both films are produced by Interconmedia Intl., and both won recognition at the Korea AI Content Awards.

 Actress Maggie Kang at the Busan International Film Festival 2025.
 Outhere505, CC BY-SA 4.0, via Wikimedia Commons